Healthdirect Free Australian health advice you can count on.

 • if you have an existing lung problem

-These side effects may make it difficult or unsafe for you to drive or operate heavy machinery.
-If you have recently started taking an opioid medication or changed the dosage, you may be at higher risk of having an accident.
+These side effects can affect your ability to drive or operate heavy machinery safely.
+If you experience these side effects, it's important to avoid driving, as you may be at higher risk of having an accident.

-You can reduce your risk of experiencing serious side effects by not drinking alcohol, and by avoiding benzodiazepines, cannabis (marijuana) or illegal drugs while you are taking opioid medicines.
+You can reduce your risk of serious side effects while you are taking opioid medicines by:

-It's also possible to become dependent on opioid medicines, meaning that if you stop taking them you may experience withdrawal symptoms and start craving opioids.
-Some people can become addicted to opioids, meaning they feel a compulsion to take opioids even if the medicine is having a negative effect.
-Symptoms of addiction include uncontrollable cravings and inability to control opioid use even though it's having negative effects on personal relationships or finances.
+It's also possible to become dependent on opioid medicines, meaning that if you stop taking them you may experience withdrawal symptoms and start craving (feeling like you need) opioids.
+Some people can become addicted to opioids, meaning they feel a compulsion (an overwhelming or strong need) to take opioids even if the medicine is having a negative effect.
+Symptoms of addiction include uncontrollable cravings and not being able to control your opioid use, even though it's having negative effects on personal relationships or finances.

 Every day in Australia, 3 people die from opioid-related harm and nearly 150 people are hospitalised for the same reason.